teddiebrock/blank-spaces/about.md

 layout: page
 ---

-**Eco / Xeno is an 'anti-lifestyle' lifestyle blog about sustainability and everyday resistance.**
+**In Situ is an 'anti-lifestyle' lifestyle blog about sustainability and everyday resistance.**